Gloucester AC target the Midland League, Youth Development League (YDL) and the Avon League.

 The senior ladies entered the Midland Women’s League in 1986, winning Division 8 and gaining promotion each year to reach Division 3 in 1991 and Division 2 in 1993.
 They too dropped out of the league after 1996, but re-entered in 2004, gaining promotion that year and narrowly missing out on promotion in 2005.
 After a league restructure, they competed in Division 4 in 2006 and then finished second in Division 5 in 2007, regaining promotion to Division 4.

 In 2008, the Midland Men's and Women's leagues were merged to form the current version.
 Gloucester AC were initially placed in Division Three of the new league and straight away won this division to gain promotion to Division Two.
 After some very near misses in their quest for promotion to Division 1, they won the Division Two title in 2011 but were relegated from the top tier in the 2012 season following a neck-and-neck battle with three other clubs, all finishing on equal match points at the end of the season.
 The club had a poor first fixture in 2013, but improved at the remaining fixtures, culminating in a handsome win at the final match held at the newly refurbished Blackbridge track, the first full-scale league fixture ever held in Gloucester, to finish 3rd overall.
+After successive relegations in 2015 and 2016, 2017 saw a marked turnaround as the club finished as divisional champions three years in succession to regain their position in Division 1 for the 2020 season.

 The Youth Development League provides the perfect environment for young athletes in the U13, U15, U17 and U20 age groups to compete and hone their talents in a friendly atmosphere, and also offers a great opportunity for families to come and support athletes, and learn more about competitive athletics.